rust-lang/rfcs/text/0000-rust-has-provenance.md

 Almost all reasonably usable compiler backends use *some form* of provenance logic when optimizing code.
 (The one exception we are aware of is cranelift, but that is not currently suited as a backend for release builds -- and it is unlikely to ever be suited for release builds unless it starts making use of provenance.)
 There essentially is no known alternative to having provenance in some form.

+One often-suggested alternative is to rely on allocator non-determinism: unrelated code cannot "guess" the address of a memory allocation that was not "exposed", and therefore we can still optimize accesses to this allocation.
+This actually works for some cases, and can even be made to work [in combination with a finite address space](https://research.ralfj.de/twinsem/twinsem.pdf), albeit the semantics already start looking rather unusual at that point.
+However, all of the examples in the "motivation" section were chosen to *not* be resolved by allocator non-determinism.
+If we want to do these optimizations (and we are already doing some of them today), we need provenance.

 There is some possibility for alternative designs around what happens on pointer-to-integer transmutation: (1) they could act like pointer-to-integer casts, or (2) they could be outright UB, or (3) they could strip the provenance from the pointer to yield a valid integer, but the provenance has been irreversably lost.
 For (1), making it work like a pointer-to-integer cast is problematic since pointer-to-integer casts [are side-effecting operations when considering provenance](https://www.ralfj.de/blog/2022/04/11/provenance-exposed.html), and as such cannot be removed even if their result is unused.